top of page

 Delivering evidence-based pain education to healthcare professionals.

 Our planning committee is hard at work planning our 2025 Pain Society of Alberta conference.
-We are excited to unveil the location for our next conference and keynote speakers in early 2025.
+Speakers will be announced soon!

 Learn More +